XAI-Lab/CREF/README.md

 <br/>

 2. :file_folder: **Ground_Truth**: Each truth table has a respective file of local ground truth explanations.
-The folder also includes a global ground truth explanation for each circuit.
   For example:
   * ```c17_modified_z4_nand2_to_and2_ground_truth_0noise.csv``` - a file with the local ground truth explanations for every anomaly in the respective truth table.
-  * ```c17_global_explanation.csv``` - a file with the global ground truth explanation for circuit c17.

 The Truth_Tabels and Ground_Truth files are divided into subfolders of each circuit.